How to change SYS password on ExaCC Gen 2

 After configuring Oracle environment variables (ORACLE_HOME, ORACLE_SID, LD_LIBRARY_PATH, etc.) as root, run dbaascli database changepassword and specify SYS to start the procedure for changing SYS password.

-It also update the SYS password on your physical standby database on ExaCC.
+It also updates the SYS password on your physical standby database on ExaCC.
 You can always verify it by logging into the database remotely.

 A Secure External Password Store (SEPS) was created during the database provision on ExaCC.
 Unfortunately, the dbaascli database changepassword script does not update the credential within the database wallet.
 We have to do it manually.